 Street Magician-turned-motivational speaker-turned-fighter pilot, Reed Barrett originally hails from Cheyenne, several generations back.
 The magic bug bit young, giving him time to grow into the mentalist and professional speaker he is today (when he’s not training with the U.S. Air Force to fly jets).
 Reed studied psychology specifically to compliment his interest in magic.
 He later joined Toastmasters International and was featured on the front cover of the January 2019 magazine.
 He now splits his time between Vance Air Force Base in Enid, Oklahoma, and Denver, Colorado, but comes home to Cheyenne to visit family and friends as often as he can.

 Originally from Turkey, Cheyenne local Soydan Üstünergil introduces a decidedly darker form of illusion, bizarre magic, to the scene.
 Studying magic from the age of 9, he now runs his company Mysteries of Soydan performing squirm-inducing acts.
 Inches-long nails up into his brain, telekinesis, and séances, the dark man with a mysterious accent is sure to leave an impact that will linger in your dreams.
-Soydan will next be featured in the Midnight West Film Festival in the Asher Building on October 12, 2019, if you’d like to see for yourself.
+Soydan was featured in the 2019 Midnight West Film Festival in Cheyenne.

 A regional mentalism powerhouse, Daniel Jaspersen has grown into a go-to performer for corporations throughout the country, including clients in Miami, Chicago, New York City, and San Diego, to name a few.
 Based out of Cheyenne for the second time (sandwiching a stint in Milwaukee, Wisconsin), Daniel’s business Magician@Play Entertainment has wowed audiences for the last decade.
 He continually studies mentalism (mind-reading and more cerebral-driven magic) and contracts out for holiday parties, corporate events, and public shows.
 November 14, 2019, he will present Beyond Reason, his hour-long stage show in The Gallery at the Met, in downtown Cheyenne.
 Tickets available HERE!